John Buck (Onondaga politician): Role as cultural keeper

+Political advocacy

 In June 1887, Buck and several other members of the Iroquois petitioned the Canadian government to repeal portions of the Franchise Act, which had offered tribes including the Onondaga the right to vote.

+Work with anthropologists

 He was friends with Horatio Hale.
 Frank Speck purchased Buck's ritual mask collection.

+Death and legacy

 He died in 1893, aged approximately 75.
 Buck's children sold wampum belts that he had held.